-Bruce W. Speck, Ph.D., is the 4th president in Missouri Southern State University's history as a four-year institution.
+Bruce W. Speck, Ph.D., was the 4th president in Missouri Southern State University's history as a four-year institution.

 Prior to being named MSSU president, Dr. Speck was Provost and Vice President for Academic and Student Affairs at Austin Peay State University (APSU) in Clarksville, Tenn., one of six universities in the Tennessee Board of Regents System.
 From 2001-2005, Dr. Speck served as Vice President for Academic Affairs and tenured Professor of English at APSU.